Co-option of host circadian rhythms in cancer

 Introduction

 Circadian rhythms (CRs) are the biological response to the periodic rotations of the Earth, and allow fundamental adaptations of organisms to a changing environment.
-CRs are molecularly controlled in every cell by a set of transcriptional factors that control, and are influenced by, core biological processes including metabolic, immune, and proliferative.
+CRs are molecularly controlled in every cell by a set of transcriptional factors that control, and are influenced by, core biological processes including metabolic, immune, and proliferative functions.

 Previous Studies